 N. He said in reply,

 J. He who had dipped his hand into the dish with me is the one who will betray me.
 The Son of Man indeed goes, as it is written of him, but woe to that man by whom the Son of Man is betrayed.
-It would be better for that me if he had never born.
+It would be better for that man if he had never been born.

 N. Then Judas, his betrayer, said in reply,

 P. Surely it is not I, Rabbi?

 N. He answered,